sastraxi/scxlcbo/README.md

 * clone this repostiory
 * import pom.xml as Maven Project into IntelliJ/Eclipse
-* optionally change DB configuration (by default, points to a RethinkDB instance on AWS)
+* optionally change DB configuration; see commented-out line in Main.java (by default, points to a RethinkDB instance on AWS)
 * run with entry point com.sastraxi.scxlcbo.Main
 * access http://localhost:4567/